AdobeDocs/document-services/src/pages/use-cases/page-content/collaboration/review-and-approval.md

 ---
-title: 'Document Services API Use Case: Review and Approval'
+title: 'Acrobat Services API Use Case: Review and Approval'
 ---

 ## Review and Approval